 Anyone can access the EHN Crisis Hotline any time of the day or night.
 The hotline is manned by qualified mental health professionals and backed up by on-call professionals who are available to the public 24/7/365.
 Crisis Hotline Specialists initially provide verbal crisis resolution when they receive a call.
-Crisis Specialists are trained through their education and trainings to assist in verbal de-escalation and link individuals who need help to local mental health resources in the community, such as Emergence Health Network’s Crisis Intake Unit and Extended Observation Unit.
+Crisis Specialists are trained through their education and training to assist in verbal de-escalation and link individuals who need help to local mental health resources in the community, such as Emergence Health Network’s Crisis Intake Unit and Extended Observation Unit.